CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 Many marketing managers, despite having large amounts of survey data and reports, are unable to answer questions such as "Why did it sell (or not sell)?" and "Which factors most contribute to consumer purchasing behavior?"

-It is not possible to formulate a highly reliable strategy, as "the direction is determined by rules of thumb and subjective interpretations" and "there are hypotheses, but there is no objective evidence to prove whether they are really the 'best move'".
+"The direction is determined by rules of thumb and subjective interpretations," and "There are hypotheses, but there is no objective evidence to determine if they are truly the 'best move'," making it impossible to formulate highly reliable strategies.

 The strategy is poorly supported, instructions to the company and agencies are abstract, and there is no common understanding among the parties involved.
 Judgments about the quality of the output become unclear, leading to a decline in the quality of execution.